-U.S. citizens (regardless of their residences) are taxed on worldwide income by the United States, whatever its source.
-The net income can be taxed at rates as high as 37.9% (including the .9% Affordable Care Act medicare tax on earned income, where applicable).
+U.S. citizens (regardless of their residences) are taxed on all income, whatever its source.
+The net income can be taxed at rates as high as 37.9% (including the .9% Affordable Care Act tax on earned income, where applicable).
 A preferential tax rate of 20% (plus a 3.8% Net Investment Income Tax, where applicable) applies to certain qualified dividends and long-term capital gains.
-Short-term capital gains can be taxed as high as 40.8% (Including the 3.8% Net Investment Income Tax, where applicable) applies to certain qualified dividends and long-term capital gains.
-Certain deductions and credits are allowed.
+Certain deductions are allowed.

-Nevertheless, an individual who is not a U.S. citizen generally is subject to federal income tax on worldwide income if he or she is a U.S. resident.
-For federal income tax purposes, residency is defined as either (i) lawful permanent residence in the U.S., as evidenced by issuance of a "green card" or (ii) "substantial presence" in the U.S. Generally, substantial presence means a non-citizen is present in the U.S. for 183 days or more in the current year or looking back over a three-year period.
+An individual who is not a U.S. citizen generally is subject to federal income tax on worldwide income if he or she is a U.S. resident.
+For federal income tax purposes, residency is defined as either (i) lawful permanent residence in the U.S., as evidenced by issuance of a "green card" or (ii) "substantial presence" in the U.S. Generally, substantial presence means a non-citizen is present in the U.S. for 183 days or more in the current year or looking back over a three-year period.1

-Global Clients may be subject to income tax on certain U.S. source income as follows: (1) passive investment income such as dividends may be subject to a non-refundable withholding tax of 30%; (2) The 30% interest income may also be subject to withholding tax but exceptions are made for most interest income such as interest on certain deposits with banks, financial institutions and insurance companies, and "portfolio interest" (which includes interest on most publicly offered debt instruments); (3) capital gains generally are not subject to U.S. tax (or withholding) for Global Clients (except as described in (4) below); and (4) under the Foreign Investment in Real Property Tax Act (FIRPTA), gain on the sale of a U.S. real property interest is considered effectively connected with a trade or business, subject to tax at rates as high as 37%.
+NRAs are subject to federal income tax on certain U.S. source income as follows:2 (1) passive investment income such as dividends is subject to a non-refundable withholding tax of 30%;3 (2) interest income is also subject to withholding tax but exceptions are made for most interest income such as interest on certain deposits with banks, financial institutions and insurance companies, and "portfolio interest" (which includes interest on most publicly offered debt instruments); (3) capital gains generally are not subject to U.S. tax (or withholding) for NRAs; and (4) under the Foreign Investment in Real Property Tax Act (FIRPTA), gain on the sale of a U.S. real property interest is deemed to be income from a trade or business, subject to tax at rates as high as 37%.
 Persons purchasing U.S. real property interests from foreign persons generally are required to withhold 15% of the amount realized on the disposition.

-The U.S. federal income tax treatment of various items of income and the rates of withholding applied to such items often vary depending on the relevant treaty or exceptions that may apply.
-Income subject to withholding tax may be taxable in the Global Client's home Wealth and Estate Planning Strategists Family Office Resources country.
-In addition, credits may available in the U.S. or the taxpayer's home country to avoid double taxation.
+The treatment of various items of income and the rates of withholding applied to such items often vary depending on the relevant treaty.
+Income subject to withholding tax may be taxable in the NRA's home country.
+In addition, credits may be available in the U.S. or the taxpayer's home country to avoid double taxation.